Skip to content

 Foundational Support

-The first milestone is to have Liquibase understand how your database works and be able to run any functionality that depends on user-specified SQL.
+The first milestone is to have Liquibase understand how your database works and to be able to run any functionality that depends on user-specified SQL.

 There are three steps in this milestone: